Aimanxova/Java-Palindrome-Test/README.md

 ## License
 [MIT License](LICENSE)

-**Please note that this eLeave System is provided as-is without any warranty.
+**Please note that this Java script is provided as-is without any warranty.
 Use it at your own risk.**